braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/movable_ink/customer_data_api.md

 This ensures that the behavioral events Movable Ink references when generating an image are associated with the same customer they received the behavioral events for.
 If the UUID value is not the same as the Braze `external_id`, the UUID must be captured and passed to Braze as an attribute or in the event properties of a Braze event to leverage this identifier.

-Braze tracks user behavior across multiple platforms (web, mobile app, etc.), so a single user may have several distinct anonymous IDs.
+Braze tracks user behavior across multiple platforms (such as web and mobile app), so a single user may have several distinct anonymous IDs.
 These IDs can be merged into the single known Stories user profile when an `identify` event is sent to Movable Ink, as long as the `identify` event includes both an anonymous identifier and the single known identifier.

 Once Movable Ink receives a `user_id` for a single user, all future events for that user must include that same `user_id`.